 Kneehigh Theatre’s ‘Walk With Me’ App – Part of Kneehigh’s ‘Rambles Programme’, the app combines local stories and memories with your walk, making an ‘entertaining, and often moving, living landscape rooted in real people and places’.

 Both apps are free to download, and offer an ‘off the beaten path’ journey around Bodmin.
+Both apps will take you within the vicinity of us, here at Bodmin Keep, or near to one of Bodmin’s other fantastic Dog Friendly venues.

 Dog Friendly Bodmin